 Holly and the barbarian exchanged a look.
 They were both thinking the same thing.

 Did that dog turn into a dinosaur…and then a mushroom?

 The hurricane narrowed, drawing inward and picking up speed.
-Holly elongated, stretching into a flattened out version of her three-dimensional body.
+Holly began to elongate, stretching into a flattened-out version of her three-dimensional body.
 Her psyche followed suit, tautening and lengthening until it was a stripped-down version of its former self.
-Her focus turned inward, away from Manolo Blahniks and world domination, bringing her face to face with the raw, painful truth.
+Her focus turned inexorably inward, away from Manolo Blahniks and world domination, bringing her face-to-face with the raw, painful truth.

 When she was four years old, Peter’s concoction had divorced her from her body.
-She’d watched her fingers become tiny murder-machines, ripping Bitefighter’s jaw off his skull, then crunching his limbs into a twisted mess.
-When she’d regained control of her hijacked mind, she had vowed that no one would control her ever again.
+She’d watched her fingers become tiny murder-machines, ripping Bitefighter’s jaw off his skull, crunching his limbs into a twisted mess.
+After she’d regained control of her hijacked mind, she’d vowed that no one would control her ever again.
 She would never again submit to a force that—

-A great rending noise assaulted her ears.
+A great rending assaulted her ears.
 It was more than a sound; it felt like her very essence was being scraped thin.
-Trillions of voices filled the aether, coming together in a wondrous, terrible chorus.
+Trillions of voices filled the aether, coming together in a wondrous, terrifying chorus.
 They were all saying the same thing:

 She tried to flee this unwanted epiphany, but her perception circled back to her infinite-minded self, trapping her in a sickening prison of perpetual awareness.
-She was no longer Holly; she was a spiraling blast of unchecked suffering, yearning to forget she was personally culpable for all her triumphs and all her failures.
+She was no longer Holly; she was a spiraling blast of unchecked suffering, yearning to forget she was personally culpable for every triumph and every failure.

 Down below, a twinkling portal began to open.
-At the same time, another portal materialized above the barbarian.
+At the same time, another portal materialized above them.

 Kor’Thank, she realized.
 His name is Kor’Thank.

 Holly went down, and Kor’Thank went up.